 Professor Stephen Machin, co-author of a London School of Economics (LSE) report on Labour's sponsored academies, has expressed annoyance about the way the findings have been hijacked by the present Government to justify its policy of academy conversion.

-Writing in the Guardian, Professor Machin said, “our evidence on Labour academies has frequently been marshalled in support of the new academies programme, usually (though not always) without offering the caveat that the new academies are rather different.”
+, Professor Machin said, “our evidence on Labour academies has frequently been marshalled in support of the new academies programme, usually (though not always) without offering the caveat that the new academies are rather different.”
 He explained that Labour’s academies had been established from underperforming secondary schools with the aim of raising achievement among disadvantaged pupils.
 Converter academies, on the other hand, tended to be better-than-average schools.
 The Government was also applying the report’s findings, which painted “a reasonably optimistic picture of Labour academies”, to primary schools, but equating primary schools to secondary ones was not comparing like with like.
 Professor Machin said it was too early to discover whether academy conversion had any effect on educational outcomes.